jlawson-design/d-day-website/README.md

 # Bug Fixing

 ## Resolved
-One bug that occured early on in the project creation was when the project would not update when run through "python3 -m http.server".
+- One bug that occured early on in the project creation was when the project would not update when run through "python3 -m http.server".
 As the source of this error could not be identified, the project was rebooted in a new Github repository.
 This is not the correct way to solve this error but provided new learnings to keep track of what is entered into the terminal.
 For example, accidentally terminating a running website with CTRL+Z instead of CTRL+C does not adequately shut down the project and requires additional commands to stop the code from running.
+- W3C Validator identified the second major error found in the <meta> element of index.html.

 ## Unresolved